 The US government has used several different approaches to prevent unnecessary ambulance rides for dialysis patients.
 Those who commit Medicare fraud can run afoul of criminal statutes, including the health care fraud statute (18 U.S.C. §1347) and the anti-kickback statute (42 U.S.C. §1320a-7a(a)(5)), with the crimes investigated by the Federal Bureau of Investigation and prosecuted by Department of Justice district offices nationwide.
 The US compounds its enforcement with laws against conspiracy, racketeering, organized crime, and lying to investigators.
-Beginning in 2003, the Department of Justice has pursued 38 criminal lawsuits against ambulance company operators who engaged in criminal fraud to provide dialysis ambulance transports.
+Beginning in 2000, the Department of Justice has pursued 43 criminal lawsuits against ambulance company operators who engaged in criminal fraud to provide dialysis ambulance transports.
 Along with knowingly billing the government for medically unnecessary care, allegations in these cases include paying kickbacks to patients to induce them to ride, paying referral bonuses to patients who recruited others to participate in the scheme, and concealing or manipulating documentation to justify the ongoing use of ambulances.

 In addition to criminal statutes, federal health care fraud violates the False Claims Act, a civil statute that imposes monetary penalties of triple damages on firms that overbill federal health care programs.
-The False Claims Act contains a qui tam whistleblower provision, wherein individuals with knowledge and evidence of fraud can file their own lawsuits on behalf of the US government against those who bill fraudulently, in exchange for 15-30% of the recovered funds.
-The Department of Justice can also initiate civil lawsuits against those accused of fraud on their own.
-We identify 19 civil lawsuits, from as early as 1996, alleging the unnecessary transport of dialysis patients by ambulance companies.
+The False Claims Act contains a qui tam whistleblower provision, wherein individuals with knowledge and evidence of fraud can file their own lawsuits on behalf of the US government against those who bill fraudulently, in exchange for 15-30% of the recovered funds, and the Department of Justice can also initiate civil lawsuits against those accused of fraud.
+We identify 26 civil lawsuits, from as early as 1996, alleging the unnecessary transport of dialysis patients by ambulance companies.

-Medicare administrators also thwart overbilling and fraud by enacting new regulations.
-Beginning in 2014, Medicare imposed prior authorization requirements through Medicare Administrative Contractors (MACs), the companies that process Medicare claims, stipulating that they would not pay claims for non-emergency dialysis ambulance rides without first documenting medical necessity.
-Providers could receive authorization before the ride by submitting documentation or could file a claim for rides already completed and submit documentation afterwards, but they would not be paid without documentation.
-In 2014, Medicare first rolled out prior authorization in New Jersey, South Carolina, and Pennsylvania - states that had some of the heaviest use of dialysis ambulance rides - and extended the regulation in 2016 to include Delaware, DC, Maryland, North Carolina, Virginia, and West Virginia.
-Plans to expand prior authorization nationwide were postponed in 2020 due to the Covid-19 pandemic, with a resumption scheduled from December 2021 to August 2022.
+Medicare administrators also attempt to stop overbilling and fraud by enacting new regulations.
+Beginning in 2014, Medicare imposed prior authorization requirements through Medicare Administrative Contractors (MACs), the companies that process Medicare claims, stipulating that they would not pay claims for non-emergency dialysis ambulance rides without first documenting a medical necessity.
+Providers could receive authorization before the ride by submitting documentation ahead of time, or they could file a claim for rides already completed and submit documentation afterwards.
+In 2014, Medicare first rolled out prior authorization in New Jersey, South Carolina, and Pennsylvania - states among the heaviest users of ambulances for dialysis patients, and also the states with the sharpest drop in rides that year in Figure 1 - and extended the regulation in 2016 to include Delaware, DC, Maryland, North Carolina, Virginia, and West Virginia.
+Plans to expand prior authorization nationwide were postponed in 2020 due to the Covid-19 pandemic, with a resumption scheduled from December 2021 through August 2022.

-3 Data & Descriptive Statistics
+2.1 Data & Descriptive Statistics

 We use a 100% sample of claims data for the entire universe of patients diagnosed with ESRD and enrolled in Medicare between 2003 and 2017.
-These data consist of patient- and facility-level information compiled by the United States Renal Data System (USRDS).
-The patient-level data allow us to observe demographics (e.g., sex, race, body mass index, cause of ESRD, payer, comorbidities, ZIP Code, and a facility identifier) and complete ESRD treatment histories, while facility-level data have information on location and ownership.
+These data consist of patient- and facility-level information compiled by the United States Renal Data System (USRDS).3 The patient-level data allow us to observe demographics (e.g., sex, race, body mass index, cause of ESRD, payer, comorbidities, ZIP Code, and a facility identifier) and complete ESRD treatment histories, while facility-level data have information on location and ownership.
 Importantly, our data allow us to observe each ambulance trip to and from a dialysis facility billed to Medicare.
-For firms that provide non-emergency ambulance rides, we also have data on their other claims for Medicare
+For firms that provide non-emergency ambulance rides, we also have data on their other claims for Medicare ESRD beneficiaries, such as emergency hospital transports.4